-Ryan Davis, Arthropod Diagnostician • Jay B Karren, Extension Entomologist • Alan H. Roe, Arthropod Diagnostician
+Ryan Davis, Arthropod Diagnostician (No longer at USU) • Jay B Karren, Extension Entomologist • Alan H. Roe, Arthropod Diagnostician (No longer at USU)

 - Wireworms are the immature form (larvae) of click beetles.